 Following a massage, you may experience some muscle soreness or fatigue.
 This will usually be short-lived and is due to the stimulation of the muscles and activity of the joints during the massage.
 Always communicate to your therapist if you are uncomfortable during or after your session so they can better tailor the treatment to fit your body.

-Dr. Greg is a graduate of the Palmer method and will use it, amongst other techniques, to serve your needs.
+Dr. Greg & Dr. Harper are both graduates of the Palmer method and will use it, amongst other techniques, to serve your needs.
 The Palmer method is a series of adjustments to the topmost vertebra of your neck: the atlas.
 Your skull rests on the atlas, and the joint between the atlas and the axis (the second vertebra) is what gives the neck such a wide range of motion.

 This method applies low to high force thrusts to correct issues with the atlas.
 Once you are comfortable and relaxed, a quick thrust is delivered to the area and then withdrawn immediately, allowing your neck to naturally recoil from the contact.
 This swift and precise force on the atlas permits it to readjust and move back into alignment.

 In addition to treating neck and back problems, treatment of the upper spine is thought to have benefits throughout the body due to the crucial blood flow, nerve function, and muscle attachment within the neck.
 Since accuracy and speed are more important than force, this adjustment will usually involve little to no pain.
 However, this is dependent on your relaxation level.
 The adjustment will be less effective if you are tense so be sure to learn what to expect and communicate with your doctor during your session.
 We want to ensure that you are comfortable and receive excellent care.